 |

-There has been a trend towards higher numbers of Families in recent years — welcomed by some, criticized by others — and that has played havoc with longterm travel plans of some birders (like me).
-With recent decisions by the AOS-NACC, IOC, Clements, and Winkler et al. (2015), I finally accepted as a fait accompli the acceptance all the New World nine-primaried passerine families first proposed in Barker et al. (2013).
-This is with some reluctance, as I had hoped ornithologists could reach some reasonable standard by which families could be measured, perhaps something like a divergence date of 18-20 million years ago (mya), ad least for passerine families.
-This didn't happen.
-Puerto Rican Tanager [Nesospingidae] was split from the Spindalises, becoming a very young family.
-Then Yellow-breasted Chat [Icteriidae] was moved near the Icterids and elevated to Family level, making it the youngest family of all bird families: only about 11 mya.
+There has been a trend towards higher numbers of Families in recent years.
+Following recent decisions by the AOS-NACC, IOC, Clements, Birdlife International, and Winkler et al. (2015) — outlined in my 17th edition —I finally accepted as a fait accompli the elevation to Family level of all the New World nine-primaried passerine families first proposed in Barker et al. (2013).
+This was with reluctance, as I had hoped ornithologists could reach some reasonable standard by which families could be measured, perhaps something like a divergence date of 18-20 million years ago (mya), at least for passerine families.
+This hasn't happened.
+Even the monotypic Yellow-breasted Chat [Icteriidae] was moved near the Icterids and elevated to Family level, making it the youngest family of all bird families at only ~11 mya.
 It also created a formal Family name [Icteriidae] that will be confused with that of the Orioles and allies [Icteridae].
+It remains disappointing that a lack of consistent in application of thought and a discussion (or lack thereof) or divergence times in deciding what is, or is not, a Family.

-The Skimmer family [Rynchopidae] was resurrected because the current SACC retain the Skimmers as a family, and do not merge them with the Laridae (Gulls and Terns).
+There remains uncertain about some avian relationships.
+In the 17th edition, I resurrected the Skimmer family [Rynchopidae] because the current SACC retain the Skimmers as a family, and do not merge them with the Laridae (Gulls and Terns).
 Some data suggest that noddies and White Tern are not within the traditional Terns (and might be entitled to Family status), so it is wisest to retain the Rynchopidae as a Family awaiting more research.
-In this way my list of bird families includes all the families currently accepted by either AOS or SACC.
+In this way my list of bird families included all the families currently accepted by either AOS or SACC.
+Since then, Cerny & Natale (2022) continued to place gulls in Laridae and skimmers in Rynchopidae, but they also moved all terns to Rynchopidae.
+It will take some time to determine whether gulls, terns, and skimmers are best placed in one Family or divided into 2 or 3 families.

 |